What’s the Difference Between Helpdesk vs IT Support

 As noted in our blog about MSPs, there’s a difference in approaches where one (help desks) is mostly reactive, while the other (service desk) is proactive.

 From there, the help desk triages the issue.
-Fusion does this within 15 minutes (a fast turnaround time in the industry).
-From there, a help desk engineer (in Fusion, all engineers are Tier 2) familiar with the environment owns the ticket until they solve or escalate it.
+A strong MSP does this within 15 minutes (a fast turnaround time in the industry).
+From there, a help desk engineer (ideally Tier 2 or higher) familiar with the environment owns the ticket until they solve or escalate it.

 However, at its core, the help desk is reactive.
 It responds to break/fix and other issues as they come, but there’s no mechanism in place to prevent those issues or solve root problems.
 In contrast, a service desk contains the components for both reactive response and proactive activity.
 So, in addition to managing tickets from the IT team and end-users, the service desk would manage project requests, look for automation opportunities (e.g., password reset and end-user access/provisioning), and other proactive steps.